BoomTech-LLC/BoomForm-Package/README.md

 | value | The last value which user have changed |

 __onBlur__ <br />
-Fires every time when user click outside of the field <br />
+It fires every time when the user clicks outside of the field <br />
-As a attribute you can get one object which is keeping following data
+As an attribute you can get one object which keeps the following data
 | Key | Description |
 | --- | --- |
 | e | The default event which is taken from actual HTML |